Code-Cecilia/BotMan.py-legacy/README.md

 ![reddit app page](./images/make_reddit_app.png)

+You'd probably feel disappointed, cause the dark mode doesn't reflect in this page.
+(I know.
+I feel disappointed too.)

 If you don't have an app already, you'd see something like "Create an app"

 What you need to do now, is to enter these details

- - Name - Enter a name for your application
+ - Name - Input any name for your application
  - Choose the `script` checkbox
- - set `about url` and `redirect url` as `https://localhost:8080` (if you know what you're doing, feel free to mess around.)
+ - set `about url` and `redirect url` as `https://localhost:8080` (It's what I do.
+If you know what you're doing, feel free to mess around.)
  - Click on `Create app`

 ![filling in the details](./images/filling_reddit_app_details.png)